tdubose/emotional-labor-assessment/README.md

 * Do I actually have everything prepared in advance for an event I'm hosting, or at least clearly and fairly delegated?
 * If there is an imbalance of emotional or physical labor occurring, am I willing to risk social awkwardness to improve the lot of those negatively affected?

-# Intersections
+# Appendix: Intersections

-You may have read this list and thought "some of the things on this list are hard or impossible for me to do" due to class background, economic instability, disability, mental illness, neuroatypicality and many other oppressions.
-However, here are some questions to think about if you are a man and you have this reaction:
+If you are a man who has difficulty with emotional labor due to experiencing oppressions like economic instability, disability or mental illness, you may have read this list and thought "some of the things on this list are hard or impossible for me to do" due to class background, economic instability, disability, mental illness, neuroatypicality and many other oppressions.
+However, here are some thought experiments to explore if you are a man and you have this reaction:

 * Do I need to perform similar amounts of emotional labor to a woman _who shares my class background, economic instability or other oppressions_?
 * Do I feel the same requirement as a woman who shares my class background, economic instability or other oppressions to perform not only all this, but _additional_ emotional labor in order to reduce the impact of my class background, economic instability or other oppressions on other people?